conjurer-rich/fast-flow-flywheel/pages/how-it-works/rotation-overview.md

 ## How it works

-We guide your team (or teams) through six connected steps:
+A Flywheel Facilitator guides your team (or teams) through six connected steps:

 **1. Detect** - Spot the warning signs, what we call flow signals, that something isn’t working.